Goodup302/BileMo_API_REST/README.md

    Request route **/token** with method **POST** and http headers "**Content-Type: application/json**".
    Add client data in body : {"username": "","password": ""}
-   Response return token is json format, validity of token is 60 minutes.
+   Response return token is json format, validity of token is one day.

 2. Request endpoints API